CodeFromAnywhere/typerepo/modules/db-recipes/README.md

 Finds all relevant Db models to show in the menu

 - for a bundleId, it gets all models from the bundleSummary
-- for a sensible project (bundled) gets all models from the packages
+- for a bundled project (bundled) gets all models from the packages
 - for the main project, gets all models from sdk-db directly

 TODO: NB: the first and the second are not the same, so this needs to be cleaned up.

+## 📄 getDbModelNames (exported const)

 ## 📄 getDbModel (exported const)